-The last time I had my hair coloured was mid-December, and I was due a trip to the salon in the coming few weeks for a top-up.
-We're now in mid-June, and while some hairdressing salons could be looking to open within the coming few weeks, I'm also aware that, judging by the number of waiting list alerts flying into my inbox, getting an actual appointment is going to be similar to trying to get hold of Glasto tickets.
-So with the fact that, realistically, I'm not going to be back in a salon chair for at least another month or two, I’ve been looking into different ways I can make my current colour situation work for me.
+The last time I had my hair coloured was December 2019.
+We're now well and truly into 2021 and while there's no sign of hairdressing salons reopening any time soon, I'm well aware that when they do getting an actual appointment is going to be similar to trying to get hold of Glasto tickets.
+So with the fact that, realistically, I'm not going to be back in a salon chair for another few months, I’ve been looking into different ways I can make my current colour situation work for me.

 I’ve been inundated by messages from friends and family begging me for any tips on what to do about their own roots too.
 And the truth is unless you’re brave enough to try a box dye (proceed with caution), there’s really very little you can do other than style the regrowth out as best you can.